Augusto11CB/English-Repository/Cambridge-Compact-Advanced/Chapter-1.md

   - The speed and intensity of the wildfire *left the residents feeling* **distressed** and helpless as they watched their homes and community burn to the ground.
 - helpless
 - hysterical
+    - On hearing the news, they became hysterical.
 - irritated
 - overwhelmed
+    - Rodrigo was overwhelmed by the thousands of tasks he received on his return from holiday.
 - speechless
 - oil spill